-PARI chose Corevist to deliver on the needs of all stakeholders.
+PARI chose Corevist Scale to deliver on the needs of all stakeholders.
 Customers got the B2B ordering portal they needed, marketing got an beautiful product catalog, and IT got the secure, managed SAP integration they needed.

 “We are extremely pleased with the outcome of this project.
 This could have been a story about competing interests and agendas, but it wasn’t.
 Our customers got the online ordering system they requested.”

 While each of these B2B portal examples is unique, they actually have a lot in common.
 In a nutshell, they bring the OTC (order-to-cash) cycle online for manufacturers and their dealers and distributors.
 This creates more transparency with those channel partners and more efficient backend processes.

 So how do you achieve what these companies did?